isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Temporary Allocation on DHCPDISCOVER
 ------------------------------------

-By default, kea-dhcp4 does not allocate or store a lease when offering an address to a client in response to a DHCPDISCOVER.
-In general, kea-dhcp4, can fulfill client demands faster by deferring lease allocation and storage until it receives DHCPREQUESTs for them.
-Release 2.3.6 added a new parameter to kea-dhcp4, ``offer-lifetime``, which (when not zero) instructs the server to allocate and persist a lease when generating a DHCPOFFER and:
+By default, ``kea-dhcp4`` does not allocate or store a lease when offering an address to a client in response to a DHCPDISCOVER.
+In general, ``kea-dhcp4`` can fulfill client demands faster by deferring lease allocation and storage until it receives DHCPREQUESTs for them.
+Release 2.3.6 added a new parameter to ``kea-dhcp4``, ``offer-lifetime``, which (when not zero) instructs the server to allocate and persist a lease when generating a DHCPOFFER.
+In addition:

 - The persisted lease's lifetime is equal to ``offer-lifetime`` (in seconds).

-- The lifetime sent to the client in the DHCPOFFER via option 51 will still be based on ``valid-lifetime``.
+- The lifetime sent to the client in the DHCPOFFER via option 51 is still based on ``valid-lifetime``.
 This avoids issues with clients that may reject offers whose lifetimes they perceive as too short.

 - DDNS updates are not performed.
-As with the default behavior, that occurs on DHCPREQUEST.
+As with the default behavior, those updates occur on DHCPREQUEST.

 - Updates are not sent to HA peers.